 Caution !
 If he works about the macro vision on the product, he’s not the manager of the product owners of these products.
 All work must take place at a continuous negotiation on the different products.

 Interface with top management

 Moreover, this Product Manager will rather be the preferred interface with the top management; And will not be one of the member of the Scrum team.
-On the other hand, he will be asked to come to discover the progress of the works during the reviews of scrum teams.
+On the other hand, he will come to discover the progress of the works during the reviews of scrum teams.

 In general, the company give him the role of budget management of the product, the macro prioritization of the products to be developed and the negotiation interface with the various stakeholders.
 He will intervene upstream of the products to ensure the interest of the products to be constituted and possibly downstream in the strategic constitution of the future evolutions of the existing products.